lovrosdu/klor/doc/02-syntax.md

 # Syntax

-Being embedded in Clojure, the lower-level "surface syntax" of Klor naturally matches the syntax accepted by the [Clojure reader](https://clojure.org/reference/reader), called [Clojure data syntax](https://clojure.org/reference/reader#_extensible_data_notation_edn).
+Being embedded in Clojure, the syntax of Klor naturally matches Clojure's.
+The lower-level "surface syntax" is the syntax accepted by the [Clojure reader](https://clojure.org/reference/reader), called [Clojure data syntax](https://clojure.org/reference/reader#_extensible_data_notation_edn).
-At a higher-level however, the syntax of Klor's expressions consists of Clojure data structures such as symbols, lists, vectors, etc.
+The higher-level syntax is composed of Clojure data structures such as symbols, lists, vectors, etc.

 Like Clojure and other Lisps, Klor is an expression-oriented language.
 Below we describe the different kinds of **Klor expressions**.